anthonyharrison/lib4sbom/README.md

 The focus of the implementation is on providing a common set of SBOM data regardless of the SBOM format.

-SBOMs are supported in the following formats
+SBOMs are supported in the following formats and versions

 | SBOM Type | Version | Format   |
 | --------- |---------|----------|